 Briana Commins grew up in The Woodlands, Texas.
 A graduate of University of Texas at Dallas with a B.A. in Historical Studies and a B.A. in Art & Performance, Briana performed with the UT Dance Company, and taught dance for children at local studios.
 During her internship at the Crocker Art Museum in Sacramento, Briana helped to craft exhibits and instruct with the Art Ark, a mobile children’s art museum serving local schools.
 She acquired extensive museum education and operations management experience working with Premier Exhibition’s “BODIES…the Exhibition” and Bill Speidel’s Underground Tour in Seattle.
 Briana holds a certificate in Museum Studies from University of Washington and is excited to be pursuing her MA at USF.

-2016 update: Brianna worked at the Aquarium of the Bay in San Francisco during her graduate studies and was hired Development Coordinator at the Pacific Science Center in Seattle, a position she began three days after graduation.
+2018 update: Brianna worked at the Aquarium of the Bay in San Francisco during her graduate studies and was hired Development Coordinator at the Pacific Science Center in Seattle, a position she began three days after graduation.
 In 2017, Brianna and her husband welcomed their first child, River, into their busy lives in Seattle.
 In 2018, she accepted a position on the donor relations team of Sound Generations, a not-for-profit that provides vital resources for older adults and adults with disabilities.

 Nalini Elias was born in Westwood, California, grew up in Guadalajara, Jalisco, Mexico and then returned to California at age ten.
 She received her BA in History/ Arts Management and a minor in Public Relations from USF, where she is now pursuing her Masters in Museum Studies.
 Her internships have included Fraenkel Gallery, The Mission Cultural Center for Latino Arts, and the de Young Museum.
 From her passion for art and culture emanates a desire to advocate for artists and their work and be part of a diverse museum staff that aims to cross cultural and social barriers.
 Look out for her contributions on Plinth, the official blog of MuseumForce.org.

-2016 update: Nalini completed an internship in marketing and research at Contemporanea.
+2018 update: Nalini completed an internship in marketing and research at Contemporanea.
 In Spring 2015, she accepted the full time position of education coordinator at the Museum of Latin American Art in southern California.
 You can read more about her work by clicking here.
 In Spring 2018, she moved back to San Francisco and began a new position as Program Manager for The GLBT Historical Society and History Museum.

 Jenny Fry is from Dallas, Texas.
 She moved to San Francisco from Tulsa, Oklahoma after living there for six years.
 She received her BA in Art History and Arts Management from the University of Tulsa and soon after she was hired as the Education Assistant at the Philbrook Museum of Art and worked there for three years.
 At the Philbrook, she coordinated, implemented, led, and organized programs such as Home School Art, a new initiative with the homeschool groups around Tulsa, and Art Focus, a partnership with the Alzheimer’s Association of Tulsa.
 She also worked extensively to improve and expand the educational program with Tulsa Public Schools.
 At USF she is enthusiastic to explore conservation techniques, curatorial practices, and how technological advances are implacting visitor experience.
 In 2013-14 she was an intern at the Fine Arts Museums of San Francisco.